jasongrimes/grimesit-mm/_pages/about.md

 It was successful so I did that a long time.

 Now I own **Grimes IT, LLC**,
-a legal entity under which I provide technical services to select clients and conduct original research and development.
+the legal entity under which I provide technical services to select clients and conduct original research and development.
 I have no employees,